 Writing Room Small Businesses

-Ever wish there was a place where you could pay a monthly subscription fee like you do for Spotify or anything else, and use their writing rooms?
+Ever wish there was a place where you could pay a monthly subscription fee like you do for Spotify or the gym or anything else, and use their writing rooms?
 Such places do exist, though I only know of one that’s in business currently.
 The Workshop in Nashville offers 4 rooms that members can book anytime, 24 hours a day.
 It’s a fantastic resource for local or visiting writers who need an easy, inspiring, no-fuss place to write.

 Lucky enough to have a write booked with someone you call a friend?
 Invite them over to your place or go to theirs.
 Doesn’t get much more convenient than that!
 Put out a charcuterie and make it a thing.

 If you have local recording studios in your town, call them up and see if they’d be open to letting you and a friend write there when they’re not booked.
 Offer to do something for them in exchange – clean the break room, straighten up, tune the guitars, take out the trash – instead of charging you for studio time.
-It could be a wonderfully inspiring and convenient place to set up shop for a few hours and write!
+It could be a wonderfully inspiring and convenient place to set up shop for a few hours and write.

 Know of a local spot with a really great, un-crowded patio?
 Bring your guitar and meet your cowriter for drinks and a cowrite!
 Just be sure you won’t be disturbing other patrons as cowriting can be, well, loud.
 It’s courteous to ask first if you can take up the corner table and write for a few hours.
 Remember to buy something (coffee, a beer, lunch), tip your server well and let her know you’ll be there for a few hours!

 Parks are a beautiful public spot to put out a few lawn chairs and write for a little while.
 They’re usually accessible most days throughout the year, and are of course, free for public use!
 Bring your Yeti and lay out a blanket.
 Beautiful!